-A systematic process for reporting risk events, loss events, "near misses" and non-compliance issues relating to operational risks have been developed and implemented.
+A systematic process for reporting risk events, loss events, "near misses" and noncompliance issues relating to operational risks have been developed and implemented.
 The information gathered will be used to develop triggers to initiate corrective actions to improve controls.
 All critical risks and potential loss events are reported to the senior Management/ORMC/RCMC as appropriate for their directions and suggestions.

-An Operational Risk Management Policy approved by the Risk & Capital Management Committee of the Board details the framework for hedging and/or mitigating operational risk in the Bank.
+An Operational Risk Management Policy approved by the Board of Directors details the framework for hedging and/or mitigating operational risk in the Bank.
 As per the policy, all new products are vetted by the New Product Approval Committee to identify and assess potential operational risks involved and suggest control measures to mitigate the risks.